Procedures and Guidelines

 How do I get the money?

-Money from ICC or EAAC is added to your group's account.
+Money from ICC or SFC is added to your group's account.
 Cash is never distributed to students.
 This money is accessed through reimbursements only, or by using your group's index code.
 Submit a Request for Action form (Appendix X) to receive a check for money spent.
 The Request for Action form must have all expenditures explained, with receipts attached.
 If you are planning a large event, the purchases may be made directly from your group's account, but arrangements for these purchases must be made beforehand.

 Can I request money from the other fee committees?